Malarial Parasite Identification

 What is Malarial Parasite Identification?

-Why is Malarial Parasite Identification done?
+What is Malarial Parasite Identification used for?

-What does Malarial Parasite Identification Measure?
+What does Malarial Parasite Identification measure?

 Interpreting Malarial Parasite Identification results